Jahia/security-filter/README.md

 ### Configuration profiles

-The user can choose a pre-defined security profile by setting a value in `org.jahia.modules.api.security.cfg`
+The user can choose a predefined security profile by setting a value in `security.profile`, in `org.jahia.modules.api.security.cfg` file

-- "default" profile is recommended one
+- "default" profile is recommended one.
+It will not allow any API call from external origin, and from non-privileged users.
 - "compat" profile is more open and is compatible with the previous security-filter implementation.
+Most graphql/rest calls are allowed for any user
-- "open" profile allows every call
+- "open" profile allows every call.

-It's also possible to not use any profile (everything will be denied by default)
+It's also possible to not use any profile (everything will be denied by default) - you will have to fully provide your own configuration.
+Without any configuration Jahia GUI will not be work.

 ### Legacy mode and migration report

-The legacy mode can be used to keep the exact same behaviour as the previous versions.
+The legacy mode can be used to keep the exact same behaviour as the previous version.
+It can be enabled by setting `security.legacyMode=true` into `org.jahia.modules.api.security.cfg`.
 The old `org.jahia.modules.api.permissions-*.cfg` files will be used as before.

-Reporting in the logs can be enabled to check what API call will be denied with the new configuration.
+Reporting in the logs can be enabled with `security.migrationReporting=true`, to check what API call that was allowed with legacy mode, will be denied with the new configuration, or the opposite.
+This is useful when migrating, if you were using API calls and you are unsure if they will still pass.
+Reporting can also be enabled when running in standard mode - it will continue to report when there's a difference between legacy and standard mode.

 ### Configuration in a module